-- During bankruptcy, assets were seized, sold and distributed to creditors but that did not stop the collection of remaining monies owed.
+- During bankruptcy, assets were seized, sold, and distributed to creditors, but that did not stop collecting the remaining monies owed.
 There was no discharge of obligation for the remaining debts.
 Collection efforts continued after the sale of all of the debtor’s property.

-- Bankruptcy was not something that you did but rather something that you were.
-An act of bankruptcy was a form of conduct that occurred when a debtor was avoiding repaying debts owed.
+- Bankruptcy was not something you did but rather something that you were.
+An act of bankruptcy was a form of conduct that occurred when a debtor avoided repaying debts owed.

-- Bankruptcy commissioners (trustees) could break into your home and seize assets which could be sold to satisfy the debt.
+- Bankruptcy commissioners (trustees) could break into your home and seize assets that could be sold to satisfy the debt.

 - Debtors could have an ear cut off or have an ear nailed, while still attached, to a pillory in a public place.

-Since early American law followed English law closely there is no doubt that the process of bankruptcy was known during the first days of American colonization.
+Since early American law followed English law closely, there is no doubt that the bankruptcy process was known during the first days of American colonization.
 During the first session of Congress, in 1790, there was even a proposal that a general system of Bankruptcy in the United States should be considered.
-In spite of the agreement for a need for such a process the argument was made that before we develop a process of discharging debts we should first develop a banking system.
+Despite the agreement for a need for such a process, the argument was made that before we develop a process of discharging debts, we should first develop a banking system.
 Good idea.
-Members were aware that our country’s Constitution required a bankruptcy act but there was no rush to enact it.
+Members were aware that our country’s Constitution required a bankruptcy act, but there was no rush to enact it.

-During the next ten years before a federal bankruptcy law finally passed, the individual states maintained laws about debtor and creditor relations.
+During the next ten years before a federal bankruptcy law finally passed, the individual states maintained debtor and creditor relations laws.

 Most people assume today that America was in a rush to pass bankruptcy laws to allow its citizens the ease of discharging their financial obligations.
 America was interested in passing bankruptcy legislation to protect merchants and creditors who otherwise would have little ability to enforce or collect debts.
 It was understood that bankruptcy fostered the growth of commerce and not the avoidance of debt.

-America closely adopted bankruptcy laws in 1800 that closely resembled the then current 1732 English bankruptcy laws.
-Under this law only creditors could commence against a debtor who had committed an act of bankruptcy.
-Before a discharge of debts, which occurred after the liquidation and distribution of the debtors assets, proof that the debtor had been cooperative and that two-thirds of the creditors agreed to the plan had to be presented.
+America closely adopted bankruptcy laws in 1800 that closely resembled the then-current 1732 English bankruptcy laws.
+Under this law, only creditors could commence against a debtor who had committed an act of bankruptcy.
+Before a discharge of debts, which occurred after the liquidation and distribution of the debtors’ assets, proof that the debtor had been cooperative and two-thirds of the creditors agreed to the plan had to be presented.

-Since the 1800 act allowed for the discharge of obligations by prominent speculators like Robert Morris and since it was believed that the bankruptcy act did little to assist merchants because only small amounts were recovered, the law was repealed in 1803.
+Since the 1800 act allowed for the discharge of obligations by prominent speculators like Robert Morris, since it was believed that the bankruptcy act did little to assist merchants because only small amounts were recovered, the law was repealed in 1803.

 Now that the federal bankruptcy law was no longer in effect, the states went back to establishing their own insolvency laws.

-A federal bankruptcy law was passed again in 1841 following the economic depression of 1837.
-Relief was desired and Congress finally acted.
-The 1841 act created the first opportunity for debtors to file bankruptcy instead of being filed against by their creditors.
-The new law proved to be unsuitable again and was accused of being outside of the intent of the framers of the Constitution.
-Many debtors received discharges from their debts and creditors received very little.
+Federal bankruptcy law was passed again in 1841 following the economic depression of 1837.
+Relief was desired, and Congress finally acted.
+The 1841 act created the first opportunity for debtors to file bankruptcy instead of being filed against their creditors.
+Unfortunately, the new law proved to be unsuitable again and was accused of being outside of the intent of the framers of the Constitution.
+As a result, many debtors received discharges from their debts, and creditors received very little.
 Well, back to the drawing board again.
 The law was repealed in 1843.